 LaPolice joined the Army after graduating from Clifton-Clyde High School, according to his website.
 After serving in the Army, LaPolice attended the University of California-Berkeley, worked as an actor and taught English in Los Angeles for 10 years before being named high school principal.

 He and his family moved back to Kansas about a year ago and live in a house they bought 10 years ago.

 Huelskamp’s campaign office didn’t immediately return an email seeking comment Friday.

 Information from: The Salina (Kan.)
-Journal, http://www.salina.com
+Journal, https://www.salina.com